 Data modernisation is a complex, time-consuming process.
-Companies have to create detailed modern data-architecture roadmaps, integrate all their different data models, and ensure their data is accurate and well-ordered.
+Companies have to create detailed modern data-architecture roadmaps, integrate all of their different data models, and ensure their data is accurate and properly ordered.

-There are 5 main hurdles that financial institutions must overcome during their data modernisation efforts:
+There are 5 key hurdles financial institutions must overcome during their data modernisation efforts: